-Figure 17: Subtropical cyclone over the western North Atlantic, 18:20 GMT, 16 January 2023.
+Figure 17: Subtropical cyclone over the western North Atlantic, 18:20 UTC, 16 January 2023.
 NOAA geostationary satellite image.

 The formation of the cutoff cyclone aloft is shown in Figure 18.
 A deep trough advances slowly eastward over eastern North America and partially cuts off on the 14th.
-As the associated cold pool and region of light shear migrate out over the warm waters south of the Gulf Stream, a cyclop forms and intensifies with peak winds of around 60 kts at around 00 GMT on the 17th (Cangliosi et al., 2023).
+As the associated cold pool and region of light shear migrate out over the warm waters south of the Gulf Stream, a cyclop forms and intensifies with peak winds of around 60 kts at around 00 UTC on the 17th (Cangliosi et al., 2023).
 Note also the anticyclonic wave breaking event to the east of the surface cyclone development.

 The evolutions of the 950 hPa and associated fields are displayed in Figure 19.
 (Note the smaller scale around the developing surface cyclone, compared to Figure 18.)
-On January 14th, the only appreciably large values of are in the Gulf Stream and in the far southwestern portion of the domain.
+On January 14th, the only appreciably large values of are associated with the Gulf Stream and in the far southwestern portion of the domain.
 The 950 hPa height field shows a broad trough associated with the baroclinic wave moving slowly eastward off the U.S. east coast.
 But as the upper cold cyclone moves out over warmer water on the 15th, large develops south of the Gulf Stream, and a closed and more intense surface cyclone develops under the lowest 400 hPa heights and over the region with higher values.